MeyVega/DevTools/readmePersonal.md

-# Personal Developer README: maydevtools
+# Personal Developer README: mayMayTools

 ## 1. Introduction

-This document serves as a personal guide and reference for Mery Vega, the developer of the `maydevtools` project (internally named `dev-tools-catalog`).
+This document serves as a personal guide and reference for Mery Vega, the developer of the `mayMayTools` project (internally named `dev-tools-catalog`).
 It outlines the project's architecture, logic, key functionalities, development practices, and other relevant information to aid in ongoing development and maintenance.

 ## 2. Core Technologies